AdityAV42/Judiciary_Navigator_With_AI_Chatbot/README.md

                          npm install
                          npm install node-fetch
                          node server.js
-         3) Go to this address on web browser: Server running on http://localhost:7000
+         3) Go to this address on web browser: Server running on http://localhost:7000  (or the provided port number)

 #Objective